vyshnavimuthumula/Portfolio/README.md

 Set the size of any element such as font size, width of the entire site, or an image Create borders or drop shadows around whole sites, images, and menus Change the state of items when hovering over them.
+###### After all of your HTML is written, you can begin styling your pages using the style.css file you created
 Be sure to validate your html.
 Consult the specs below these instructions for advice on styling your CSS files.
 ### Instructions